charl11e/books-website/README.md

 # Notes:
 - All code is commented throughout to justify/explain features and choices, including additional features beyond the specification
-- NEEDTO: JSDoc files located in 'out' folder
+- All JSDoc files are located in out file
-- NEEDTO: ESLint
+- ESLint has been run using provided rules and any issues have been rectified
-- NEEDTO: .git file is attached to assignment, but I have also attached photos of my git history
+- .git file is attached to assignment, but I have also attached photos of my git history
-- NEEDTO: organise reference list
-- NEEDTO: add error handling for d3 CSV
-- All references for code/images not included in the lecture material are below
+- All references for code/images not included in the lecture material are listed below

-# References:
+# Code References:
 Bootstrap Team (2023a) Bootstrap Download.
 Available at: https://getbootstrap.com/docs/5.3/getting-started/download/ (Accessed: 7th November 2023)

 Bootstrap Team (2023b) Flex.
 Available at: https://getbootstrap.com/docs/5.3/utilities/flex/ (Accessed: 15th November 2023)

 Bootstrap Team (2023c) Navbar.
 Available at: https://getbootstrap.com/docs/5.3/components/navbar/ (Accessed: 15th November 2023)

+Bootstrap Team (2023d) Buttons.
+Available at: https://getbootstrap.com/docs/4.0/components/buttons/ (Accessed: 20th January 2024)

+Bootstrap Team (2023e) Color modes.
+Available at: https://getbootstrap.com/docs/5.3/customize/color-modes/ (Accessed: 20th January 2024)

 ESLint (2023a) Configure Language Options.
 Available at: https://eslint.org/docs/latest/use/configure/language-options#specifying-globals (Accessed: 15th January 2024)